FloRobart/Maven_lite/manpages/en/mvnl.md

 # BUG REPORTS

-Report bugs via email to \<florisrobart.pro@gmail.com\> specifying what the bug is, how I can reproduce it, and that it concerns Maven Lite.
+Report bugs via email to \<florisrobart.pro@gmail.com\> specifying what the bug is, how I can reproduce it, and that it concerns Maven Lite version X.X.X.